What are pinworms?

 What are the symptoms?

 Usually children with pinworms have no symptoms.
-Some children can get very itchy around the anus and vagina, especially at night.
+Some children get very itchy around the anus and vagina, especially at night.
 If the infection is bad, your child can lose sleep and become cranky.

 What can parents do?

 Pinworms can come back if your child comes into contact with pinworm eggs again.
+They can stay alive in your home for up to 2 to 3 weeks.

 - Make sure everyone in your family washes their hands carefully after going to the toilet, changing diapers, and before preparing or eating food.